ArthurSonzogni/chromiumos-platform2/biod/study/analysis-tool/README.md

 ## Experiment Directory Files

-## Study Output Directory Files
+The [Biometric Performance Evaluation Tool (BPET)](../BPET.md) should output the following files for use by the analysis tool.

 1.  `FAR_decisions.csv`

     The FAR_decisions.csv uses a CSV format, contains all matcher imposter (false-accept) attempts, and has the following format.

     Example **FAR_decisions.csv**: